The Military in the Early Modern World

 inkl.
 MwSt., versandkostenfrei innerhalb D/A/CH

 When looking at the early modern period (c.
 1500–c.
 1800), we often speak of "the military" or "the army".
 But what exactly do we mean when using these terms?
 The forms and structures of the armed forces have not only changed between 1500 and 1800, but also varied throughout different regions of the world and even within Europe.
 The contributors to this volume examine twelve early modern examples of armed forces in the Holy Roman Empire, Western and Eastern Europe, Eastern Asia and North America and paint a multifarious and even disparate picture during this period.
 The findings suggest that modern notions of the armed forces common in the early modern period should be used more prudently to avoid prevalent implications of non-existing continuity and uniformity.

 - Markus Meumann (Hg.)

 - Andrea Pühringer (Hg.)

-- Dr Andrea Pühringer gained a PhD from the University of Vienna in 1998 and held lectureships at the Universities of Vienna, Marburg, Kassel and Venice, Italy.
-She is freelance historian with focus on themes of early-modern social, economic and cultural history.
+- Andrea Pühringer, Dr phil., is also a member of the »Arbeitskreis«.
+She held lectureships at the Universities of Vienna, Marburg, Kassel and Venice, Italy, and is now a freelance historian with a focus on earlymodern social, economic and cultural history.